plusls/oh-my-minecraft-client/README_EN.md

 ### Don't clear chat history.

-Minecraft client will not to clear chat history.
+Minecraft client will not to clear chat history and input history.

 ### Sort Inventory